cc-ai/kdb/workflow/gettingstarted.md

 - If you already know who will be working on the issue, add an `Assignee` from the list on the right.
 If not, you can leave it blank.

 [![Gif illustration]()

+**Bravo!
+You're all set!** 💪 Now checkout [the workflow's guide on using cc-ai's labels on issues](https://github.com/cc-ai/kdb/tree/master/workflow#issues-and-labels-)

 ## Getting Started ⚡️